-WOÔ CREATES AN ETHICS COMMITTEE AND IMPLEMENTS AN ETHICS CHARTER
+WOÔ CREATES AN ETHICS COMMITTEE AND IMPLEMENTS A CODE OF ETHICS

-The professionalization of influence in the digital environment, which in some instances is ill-suited to current regulations, raises critical questions about ethics in campaigning.
-During its last meeting, the Management Board of the WOÔ Agency, the Influence Workshop, decided to create an Ethics Committee and implement an Ethics Charter that ensures full transparency in all actions.
+The professionalization of influencer marketing in the digital environment, which in some instances is ill-suited to current regulations, raises critical questions about ethics in campaigns.
+During its last meeting, the Management Board of the agency WOÔ, the Influence Workshop, decided to create an Ethics Committee and implement an Ethics Charter that ensures full transparency in all actions.

-WOÔ also announces its membership to ARPP (Autorité de Régulation Professionnelle de la Publicité), which reinforces the agency’s commitment to developing best practices in influence campaigns.
+WOÔ also announced its membership to the ARPP (Autorité de Régulation Professionnelle de la Publicité), which reinforces the agency’s commitment to developing best practices in influencer campaigns.

 Influencer marketing agencies need to undertake a socially responsible approach that creates a secure market.
-To do this, they need to get organised and introduce a set of shared rules, such as requiring influencers to mention that their posts are sponsored, to avoid posting similar products of other brands within a given period, to respect the laws governing the regulated sectors (Loi Évin), and so on.
+To do this, they need to be organized and introduce a set of shared rules, such as requiring influencers to mention that their posts are sponsored, to avoid posting similar products of other brands within a given period, to respect the laws governing the regulated sectors (Loi Évin), and so on.

 “Joining the ARPP will allow the influencer marketing specialists to be mobilized and to develop a set of best practices,“ explains Agathe Nicolle, Executive Director and founder of WOÔ.
 “For several months now, we have been thinking about setting up a label and a business association that would contribute towards establishing a standard-setting framework for influence campaigns,” she concluded.